-- 1. New term charges are paid in full, or - 2.
-A new tuition payment plan enrollment has been completed for new term charges, or - 3.
+- 1. All past due charges and new term charges are paid in full, or - 2.
+A new tuition payment plan enrollment has been completed for new term charges and the first installment has been submitted, or - 3.
 New Federal Student Aid has been verified, confirmed and packaged or scheduled for packaging. - Payment plan participation is by request only.
 Payment plans are administered via AUA's Cashnet Tuition Billing and Payment gateway (see link further below).
 Students must have a US bank account from which an ACH/Electronic check can be debited.
 Payment plans for foreign students who do not have US bank accounts will be administered from the Bursar office.
 In either case please email pmtplan@auamed.org to request permission to participate in a tuition payment plan.
 Payment plan approvals are based on payment history, i.e., no late, rejected, or shorted payments and no previously cancelled plans.